peterkeen/capistrano-buildpack/README.md

 The nginx config will list at least one domain for the app: `<application>.<hostname>`, which in this case is `bugsplatdotinfo.examplevps.bugsplat.info`.
 Anything you add to the `:additional_domains` setting gets tacked on at the end.

+Several other settings are available for controlling SSL:

+* `use_ssl`: true to listen on port 443
+* `ssl_cert_path`: a path to a certificate file on the server.
+You are responsible for getting the certificate there.
+* `ssl_key_path`: a path to a key file on the server.
+You are responsible for getting it there.
+* `force_ssl`: Force a redirect to SSL.
+This will unconditionally redirect to the first domain in `additional_domains`, so if you have multiple you may want to do this in your app instead.

 ## Running remote commands

 Sometimes you want to run a command on the other end that isn't defined in a Procfile.
 Do that with `cap remote`: